Trouble With CRISPR? Maybe - But Maybe Not

 Now, here is a paper that is causing a stir.
-Published in Nature Methods, researchers from Stanford, the University of Iowa, and Colombia are reporting that CRISPR treatment in mice introduces far more mutations than thought.
+Published in Nature Methods, researchers from Stanford, the University of Iowa, and Columbia are reporting that CRISPR treatment in mice introduces far more mutations than thought.
 The news sent the stocks of companies like Editas (NASDAQ:EDIT) and CRISPR Therapeutics (NASDAQ:CRSP) dropping yesterday, and has led to consternation around the biomedical research field.

-First, what this paper reports: after screening four small guide RNAs (sgRNAs), they picked the one with the most activity to go into mice.
+First, what this paper reports: After screening four small guide RNAs (sgRNAs), they picked the one with the most activity to go into mice.
 The two treated mice (F03 and F05) were whole-genome-sequenced at an average coverage of 50x (controls at 30x), and the two sets were compared for insertions/deletions (indels) and single-nucleotide variations (SNVs).
 And here’s what showed up:

 All pipelines showed that F03 harbored 164 indels and 1,736 SNVs (63 and 885 of these, respectively, associated with known genes).
 F05 harbored 128 indels and 1,696 SNVs (51 and 865 of these, respectively, associated with known genes). . .The same 117 indels and 1,397 SNVs were detected in both of the CRISPR-treated mice, which indicated nonrandom targeting. . .The mutation rate detected in CRISPR- treated mice was substantially higher than that generated by spontaneous germline mutations (3 to 4 indels and 90 to 100 SNVs, de novo, per generation).